You are here

 - Fundamentals of Lean Launchpad methodology and development of Business Model Canvas

-Fireside Chats: Curated intimate group discussions on personal growth and exposure to examples of successes in the life science field from underrepresented groups.
-The sessions will be breakfast or lunch hour sessions with experienced life science entrepreneurs, industry executives, and venture capitalists from traditionally under-represented populations.
+Fireside Chats: Curated intimate group discussions on personal growth and exposure to examples of successes in the sciences from underrepresented groups.
+The sessions will be breakfast or lunch hour sessions with experienced life science and physical science entrepreneurs, industry executives, and venture capitalists from traditionally underrepresented populations.

 Venture Education Modules: Program participants will have access to select sessions of Lab-to-Market programming, Life Science Accelerator bootcamps, and sessions led by industry partners (Deerfield and Alexandria LaunchLabs).

-Current Columbia University graduate students (including PhD, MD, MA, MBAs and other similar degrees) and postdoctoral researchers from any of the Columbia Schools and Institutes who identify as being from traditionally underrepresented groups in life science entrepreneurship and commercialization as defined by the NIH.
-Applicants should have demonstrated interest or experience in the life sciences.
+Current Columbia University graduate students (including PhD, MD, MA, MBAs and other similar degrees) and postdoctoral researchers from any of the Columbia Schools and Institutes who identify as being from traditionally underrepresented groups in life science and physical science entrepreneurship and commercialization as defined by the NIH.
+Applicants should have demonstrated interest or experience in the sciences.